What Do Koi Fish Eat? Everything You Need to Know

 What do catfish eat - catfish feeding

-and other bottom feeders compete with koi fish for food in the wild.
+Catfish and other bottom feeders compete with koi fish for food in the wild.

 In a wild environment, koi often live with other carp, killifish, and minnows, although they may eat them if they are small enough.
 They are also found with large fish commonly seen in lakes and streams, like catfish, bass, sunfish, or perch.
-Since catfish are the closest to the koi in terms of environmental niches (aside from other carp), they could be the fish most often competing with koi in the wild.

 Koi fish eat based upon the ambient water temperature.
 The colder the water, the less active they are.
 The warmer the water, the more active they are.
 In domesticated situations, koi will usually eat 1-4% of their body weight.
-When in the wild, koi are always looking for food, sweeping the bottom and sucking up anything they come across.
+In the wild, koi are always looking for food, sweeping the bottom and sucking up anything they come across.

 What do koi fish eat in the different seasons?